01. What is Vitamin C?

 The super-vitamin also has anti-aging properties.
-Enter Vichy LiftActiv Collagen Specialist Advanced Anti-Aging Care.
+Enter Vichy LiftActiv Collagen Specialist Advanced Anti-Aging face moisturizer.
 This hydrating combination of vitamin C, phyto peptides and Vichy Mineralizing Thermal Water softens wrinkles, firms’ skin and targets skin discoloration while brightening the complexion.
-Simply apply any of these forms of vitamin C products all over your face in the morning under your sunscreen.
+Simply apply any of these forms of vitamin C products all over your face in the morning under your daily sunscreen.

 5. What to know when using Vitamin C